andrea2k/Subgraph_Federated_Learning/README.md

 These splits model strongly **non-uniform client sizes**, common in real-world networks.

-#### Label-Imbalance Splits (LIS-Based)
+#### Label-Controlled Splits (Imbalance-Handled)

-We also provide **label-imbalance–aware** splits following the OpenFGL LIS strategy.
-Communities are clustered by their multi-task label distributions and grouped to reduce extreme label skew across clients.
-These splits are useful for benchmarking federated learning performance.
+We also provide **label-controlled (imbalance-handled)** splits following the OpenFGL label-distribution clustering strategy.
+Communities are clustered based on their multi-task label distributions and grouped to explicitly reduce extreme label skew across clients.
+These splits are intended for **controlled benchmarking**, where label distributions and task difficulty are kept comparable across clients.

 ---